developerlabs/akamai_bot/README.md

 # Akamai Bot

-Slack bot wich posts Akamai traffic made by ruby Traffic will be fetched by Akamai SOAP endpoint
+Slack bot which posts Akamai traffic made by ruby
+Traffic will be fetched by Akamai SOAP endpoint

 ## Requires